Máximo (wrestler)

-José Christian Alvarado Ruiz (born November 8, 1980) is a Mexican retired Luchador or professional wrestler, better known by Máximo (Spanish for "Maximus").
+José Christian Alvarado Ruiz (born November 8, 1980) is a Mexican professional wrestler, better known by Máximo (Spanish for "Maximus").

 Maximo while working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) as Máximo Sexy until May 2017.
 Alvarado is the son of José Alvarado Nieves, who wrestled as Brazo de Plata (Spanish for "Silver Arm"), the grandson of Shadito Cruz and part of the extended Alvarado wrestling family.
-Alvarado wrestles as an Exótico character, a character that appears to be homosexual but he is married to wrestler India Sioux and together they have a son.
+Alvarado wrestles as an exótico character, a character that appears to be homosexual but he is married to wrestler India Sioux and together they have a son.

 Early life

 José Christian Alvarado Ruiz was born on November 8, 1980, son of professional wrestler José Alvarado Nieves (Brazo de Plata), into an extended family of wrestlers.
 The young José Christian grew up watching his father and his uncles wrestle all over Mexico and wanted nothing more than become a professional wrestler himself.
 He was trained for his professional wrestling debut by his grandfather Shadito Cruz and his father Brazo de Plata.
 He would later on receive further training by El Hijo del Gladiador, Shocker, Memo Díaz and Franco Columbo.